bluegrassdigital/docshub/docs/CODE.md

 When use-html is provided this specifies the ref of the codeblock to use as the injected html rather than the children of the widget.

 #### stylesheets (codeblock attribute)
-comma-separated list of external stylesheets to add to the embed.
+Comma-separated list of external stylesheets to add to the embed.

 #### scripts (codeembed attribute)
-comma-separated list of external javascript files to add to the embed.
+Comma-separated list of external javascript files to add to the embed.

 #### script-refs (codeembed attribute)
-comma-separated list of javascript codeblock refs to add to the embed.
+Comma-separated list of javascript codeblock refs to add to the embed.

 #### style-refs (codeembed attribute)
-comma-separated list of css codeblock refs to add to the embed.
+Comma-separated list of css codeblock refs to add to the embed.

 #### seamless (codeembed attribute)
 An alternative style embed.
 Shows no sizing controls and no borders etc.